CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

 1. Once mirroring is configured, you'll be directed to the **Mirroring Status** page, where you can monitor the current state of replication.

-1. Replicating Status
+1. Replicating Status:

       - **Running** – Replication is currently running, bringing snapshot and change data into OneLake.
       - **Running with warning** – Replication is running with transient errors.
       - **Stopping/Stopped** – Replication is stopped.
       - **Error** – Fatal error in replication that can't be recovered.

- 1. Table Level Monitoring**:
+ 1. Table Level Monitoring:

       - **Running** – Data from the table is successfully being replicated into the warehouse.
       - **Running with warning** – Warning of non-fatal error with replication of the data from the table.
       - **Stopping/Stopped** – Replication has stopped.
       - **Error** – Fatal error in replication for that table.